All Blog Posts

 So, What Exactly Is Changing?

-Starting February 1, 2026, wallet funding and withdrawals will attract small charges depending on how you transact.
+Starting February 1, 2026, wallet transactions will attract the following charges.

 Wallet funding charges